-Assessment of Grade 3 Students Enrolling after F.A.S.T.
+Assessment of Grade 3 Students Enrolling after FSA

-Students who enroll in grade 3 after the administration of the F.A.S.T. shall be assessed prior to the end of the year to determine if the student needs to repeat grade 3.
+Students who enroll in grade 3 after the administration of the FSA shall be assessed prior to the end of the year to determine if the student needs to repeat grade 3.
 The standardized assessments that may be used are:

-- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.
+- SAT 10 Reading Comprehension Subtest For promotion students must score at or above the 45th percentile. - i-Ready For promotion students must score at or above the 50th percentile.
+Schools must use table 6 from the 2015 Norms to determine the student's percentile. - STAR Enterprise For promotion students must score at or above the 50th percentile.